Hello there and welcome back to another honest and long-term review of an excellent SG model electric guitar by Epiphone, SG Special (VE).

 |Tuners||Premium 14:1 Ratio|

 As you can see from the tech specs above, I have put * marks next to the components that might differ depending on which stock you will be buying this model from.
-The ones you have listened to here in this review are supposed to* be made of mahogany body, neck and rosewood board.
+The ones you have listened to here in this review are supposed to* be made of the mahogany body, neck and rosewood board.
 Well, it’s not really possible to know exactly what kind of woods they use.

 As mentioned above, you won’t be able to find Epiphone SG Special easily, I have done my research and have not been able to find them in stock on the online shops both music stores and general e-commerce stores.
 So this enforces my theory that SG Special has been replaced by SG Special VE which is more or less the same guitar.

 Do I still recommend it?
 Yes, why not?
 At this price range, there are no other alternative SG models to Epiphone SG Special VE.
-During over 2 years of my real field experience, I have played dozens of these guitars and there were no problematic ones arrived in our store.
+During over 2 years of my real field experience, I have played dozens of these guitars and there were no problematic ones that arrived in our store.
 I would say 9.5 out of 10 was in excellent condition and almost ready to ship without even touching.
 But remember, a good setup and a new set of strings will always make a huge difference, even for an expensive instrument too!

 If you have a limited budget and you still want an SG, Epiphone SG Special VE is probably the best option you will have!
 However, if you are a bit more flexible with your budget, I would go for Epiphone G-400 Pro since it’s better quality and built with more sonic options.